charriaga/reading-notes/code-102/HTMLBASICS.md

 There are 3 main parts to an element's anatomy:

 - The **opening tag:** The name of the element wrapped in angle brackets.
-For example, `<p>` is the opening tage to the paragraph element.
+For example, `<p>` is the opening tag to the paragraph element.

 - The **content:** The content of the element, or what you want to be on your website.
 It is placed between the opening and closing tags.

 - The **closing tag:** Similar to an opening tag, the closing tag shows where the element ends.
 It has a forward slash and the name of the element wrapped in angle brackets.
 For example, `</p>` is the closing tag to the paragraph element.

 ### Attributes

 An attribute is extra information added to an element.
 It's placed in the opening tag after the element name and between the angle brackets.
 Many attributes have **values**, which add more information to the attribut itself.

 Attributes with values are followed by an equals sign and then is wrapped in quotation marks.

 For example, in the case of `<p class="note">`, "class" is the attribute and "note" is the class.